openshift/origin/Godeps/_workspace/src/github.com/docker/distribution/docs/notifications.md

 ## Endpoints

 Notifications are sent to _endpoints_ via HTTP requests.
-Each configurated endpoint has isolated queues, retry configuration and http targets within each instance of a registry.
+Each configured endpoint has isolated queues, retry configuration and http targets within each instance of a registry.
 When an action happens within the registry, it is converted into an event which is dropped into an inmemory queue.
 When the